 Borlase has a reputation for excellence in the Performing Arts: Music, Drama, Dance and Technical Theatre are a very important part of the school’s ethos.
 We value all the creative arts and believe strongly in the entitlement of all young people to experience specialist teaching of these subjects, giving them the opportunity to develop their confidence, creativity and skills.

 Up-to-date highlights of our Performing Arts programme can be found on the school's YouTube channel.

 The school’s culture is one where pupils share and appreciate one another’s work through regular performance opportunities in assemblies; we recognise the positive impact this has on their confidence when giving presentations in all academic and discussion forums.
-Music, Drama, Dance and Art are studied by all Key Stage 3 pupils and the subjects are popular at GCSE and A Level with boys and girls.
-Technical Theatre is also taught in the Sixth Form which complements the learning of our Arts students and our Engineers interested in acoustic and lighting design.
+We also feel strongly that the Performing Arts facilitate students to engage and become immersed in a variety of traditions, cultures and experiences.
+Music, Drama and Dance are studied by all Key Stage 3 pupils for one hour a week and the subjects are popular at GCSE and A Level with boys and girls.
+We are proud of the outstanding results we achieve in Performing Arts subjects for these qualifications.